demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

    * [pan-os-create-master-key](#pan-os-create-master-key)
    * [pan-os-update-master-key](#pan-os-update-master-key)
 * The target argument is supported only in operational type commands.
 Meaning, you cannot use it with commit, logs, or PCAP commands.
-* After running the `pan-os-create-master-key` or `pan-os-update-master-key` command, the current API key will become invalid and a new one needs to be obtained.
-Refer to the [documentation on how to get an API key](https://docs.paloaltonetworks.com/pan-os/11-0/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key).
+* Creating or updating the encryption master key of Palo Alto Networks Firewall or Panorama invalidates the current API key and requires obtaining a new one.
+All subsequent commands will raise an "Invalid Credentials" error until a new API key is obtained and the integration instance is updated accordingly.

 ## Fetch Incidents
 The Panorama integration now supports fetch incidents.